zowe/docs-site/docs/user-guide/install-zowe-server-install-wizard.md

 # Installing Zowe via Zowe Server Install Wizard

 The Zowe Server Install Wizard is an installation wizard for Zowe server-side components available on Microsoft Windows, Mac OS, and Linux systems.
-Performing Zowe installation via the wizard streamlines the installation process and is an alternative to performing manual Zowe server-side component installation.
+Performing Zowe installation via the Wizard streamlines the installation process and is an alternative to performing manual Zowe server-side component installation.

-## Benefits of wizard installation
+## Benefits of Wizard installation

-- Reduces the need for YAML editing in z/OS Unix by handling these operations for you based on inputs to the prompts presented in the wizard UI.
+- Reduces the need for YAML editing in z/OS Unix by handling these operations for you based on inputs to the prompts presented in the Wizard UI.

 - Inputs to the prompts are validated, so that invalid input or typos entered in any commands are prevented.

-- The separation of duties for steps to be performed by a security administrator is made easier, whereby a system programmer or system administrator can skip particular steps where elevated user permissions are required, whereupon security administrators can perform such steps outside of the wizard.
+- The separation of duties for steps to be performed by a security administrator is made easier, whereby a system programmer or system administrator can skip particular steps where elevated user permissions are required, whereupon security administrators can perform such steps outside of the Wizard.

-- Results for each step and the YAML configuration output can be reviewed for reference alongside activites performed outside of the wizard, or for future use.
+- Results for each step and the YAML configuration output can be reviewed for reference alongside activites performed outside of the Wizard, or for future use.

-## Prerequisites of the wizard
+## Prerequisites of the Wizard

 - Microsoft Windows, Apple Mac OS, or a Linux with an X11 or Wayland server display which can install programs from .rpm or .deb formats
 - An FTP or FTPS connection to z/OS for Zowe installation